Clark C. Abt

-Clark C. Abt is an American researcher born August 31, 1929 in Cologne, Germany.
+Clark C. Abt (born 31 July 1929; birth name: Claus Peisak) is a German-born American researcher.
 He became an American citizen in 1945, at age 16, and is known for first formalizing the concept and usages of serious games.

 Biography

 Abt left Germany for the United States in 1937.
 In 1947, he applied as an aeronautics student at the Massachusetts Institute of Technology, where he graduated in 1951.
-He then served four months in the merchant navy as a seaman, then spent a year at Johns Hopkins University as an English teacher, eventually obtaining a Master's degree in the Writing, Discourse and Drama Department for his thesis, titled A Year of Poems.
-In 1965, he earned a PhD from MIT in Political Science.
+He then served four months in the merchant navy as a seaman, then spent a year at Johns Hopkins University as an English teacher, eventually obtaining a master's degree in the Writing, Discourse and Drama Department for his thesis, titled A Year of Poems.
+In 1965, he earned a PhD from MIT in political science.
 He founded Abt Associates immediately afterwards.

 He married Wendy Peter on November 3, 1971, fathering a son and daughter.
 His son is Thomas Abt, a senior research fellow focusing on evidence-informed crime research at the Harvard Kennedy School.